anabeen/EventHub/README.md

 # EventHub
 EventHub is where people can see events, create events and join them.

-* - restricted to account holder
+    * means restricted to account holder

 Features that are in EventHub:
   - Sing Up, Sign In, Password changer